-<job_conf> <handlers> <handler id="handler1" /> <handler id="handler1" tags="handlers" /> <handler id="handler2" tags="handlers" /> <handler id="handler3" /> </handlers> <tools> <tool id="test1" handler="handler3" /> <tool id="test2" handler="special" /> <tool id="test3" handler="handler2" /> </tools> </job_conf>
+<job_conf> <handlers> <handler id="handler1" /> <handler id="handler2" /> <handler id="handler3" tags="nodefault" /> <handler id="handler4" tags="special" /> <handler id="handler5" tags="special" /> </handlers> <tools> <tool id="test1" handler="handler3" /> <tool id="test2" handler="special" /> <tool id="test3" handler="handler2" /> </tools> </job_conf>

-start the uWSGI process(es), but you will need to start the webless handler processes yourself.
+run.sh or the generated supervisor setup you will need to start the webless handler processes yourself.
 This is done on the command line like so:

 $ cd /srv/galaxy/server $ ./scripts/galaxy-main -c config/galaxy.yml --server-name handler0 --daemonize $ ./scripts/galaxy-main -c config/galaxy.yml --server-name handler1 --daemonize $ ./scripts/galaxy-main -c config/galaxy.yml --server-name handler2 --daemonize